YashRuikar/Namasate-React/README.md

 - Install @reduxjs/toolkit and react-redux
 - Build our store
-- Connect our dtore to our app
+- Connect our store to our app
 - Slice (cartSlice)
 - dispatch (action)
 - Selector